PKief/vscode-angular-component-extractor/README.md

 ## Configuration

-Angular generates component with a prefix.
+Angular generates components with a prefix.
 This prefix can be customized via VS Code settings:

 ```json
 {